yingqichao/JPEG-Image-Data-Hiding-using-DCT-LSB-shifting/README.md

 Please kindly contact me if you have any suggestion/new idea/comment or find any bug while using the codes via shinydotcom@163.com.
 And I will quickly reply.

+To my Best knowledge there is little Decoding algorithm for JPEG Header in JAVA, so hope this repository can help you.